Metabolic Syndrome Linked to Extremes of Sleep

 According to study author, Dr. Marica Hall, “on average, the odds of having the metabolic syndrome were nearly doubled in men and women who slept less than six hours, compared to those who slept between seven and eight hours per night.”
 Seven to eight hours of sleep per night is the clinically recommended amount, and this study further emphasizes the need for a regular and sufficient sleep schedule.

-Source: Defeat Diabetes Foundation: Arcuri, Jim.
+Original Source: Arcuri, Jim.
 Hall, Marica.
 Sleep press release.
 May 2008.